rafay826/generate-express-ts/README.md

 The generated `package.json` includes the following scripts:

 - `start`: Runs the Express server using `ts-node`
-- `build`: Compiles TypeScript files to JavaScript in the `dist/` directory
+- `build`: Compiles TypeScript files to JavaScript in the `dist` directory
 - `test`: Runs tests using Jest

 ## License